adamigz/articles/README.md

 ```
 php artisan migrate
 ```
-7. Run seeders (to insert somen authors in to the database)
+7. Run seeders (to insert some authors in to the database)
 ```
 php artisan db:seed
 ```